WiseLord/ampcontrol-f103/doc/hardware.md

 TX: PA9
 RX: PA10

+## Bluetooth modules like BK8000L or CSR8645

+These modules don't have known interface to communicate with MCUs.
+But they have GPIOs to connect buttons for such functions as PLAY/PAUSE and so on.

+To control such kind of bluetooth modules, it's possible to use PCF8574 I²C bus expander to emulate buttons presses to execute corresponding functions.
+It's connected to the project via I²C line:

+SDA: PB9
+SCL: PB8

+Then, the correct I²C address (depends on PCF8574 address input pins conditions) should be selected in ampcontrol settings.

+PCF5874 is connected to the BT module in this way (see i2cexp.h):

+NEXT_TRACK: P5
+PREV_TRACK: P4
+NEXT_INPUT: P3
+PLAY_PAUSE: P2

+To emulate button press, PCF8574 sends short (200ms) positive impulse on the pin.

 ## KaRadio or MPD

 The device can act as a "plugin" for KaRadio/KaRadio32 projects.
 The control and all